whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 The *Users* window lets you create and manage the following accounts types:

 - **File system user** - A file system user has access to the full GUI, except for the Configuration drop-down menu, which is not displayed.
-A file system user cannot create or manage a file system, but can monitor all file systems using the Dashboard, and the Alerts and Logs windows.
+A file system user cannot create or manage a file system, but can monitor all file systems using the Dashboard, Alerts, and Logs windows.
 Users log in by clicking **Login** in the upper-right corner of the screen, and log out by clicking **Logout**.
 - **Superuser** - A superuser has full access to the application, including the Configuration drop-down menu and all sub-menus.
-A superuser can create, monitor, manage, and remove file system and their components.
-A superuser create, modify (change passwords), and delete users.
+A superuser can create, monitor, manage, and remove file systems and their components.
+A superuser can create, modify (change passwords), and delete users.
 A superuser cannot delete their own account, but a superuser can create or delete another superuser.

 See [Creating User Accounts](Getting_started_2_0.md/#2.1) for more information.